kvark/kvark.github.io/_posts/2018-01-23-wr-capture-infra.markdown

 In order to trigger this sort of capture, user needs to include `CaptureBits::FRAME` flag (or just use `all()`) in the `save_capture` call.
 It takes longer because all the GPU side caches and targets need to be read back to main memory for saving.

 Capturing logic is very careful about preserving the semantics of items.
-External texture contents, for example, are loaded into textures and provided as external.
-The difference is that capturing now serves as manager for those, installing its own handlers for output frames and external images.
+External texture contents, for example, are loaded into textures and still provided as external entities, even though the old owner is not a part of the capure.
+Capturing logic becomes the new owner by installing its own handlers for output frames and external images.

 ### Level 4: draw calls and pixels